BadlandsFlux/FluxBot/README.md

 # FluxBot

 A Python moderation bot for [Fluxer](https://fluxer.app) with a FastAPI web dashboard.
-Works against the official instance or a self-hosted one — just change `FLUXER_API_BASE`.
+Works against the official instance or a self-hosted one, just change `FLUXER_API_BASE`.

-- **Bot**: kick / ban / unban / timeout / purge, a warning system with
-  auto-escalation (warn → auto-timeout → auto-kick), mod-action logging to a channel, autoroles, reaction roles, and a few fun commands (dice, coinflip, wheel spin).
+- **Bot**: kick / ban / unban / timeout / purge, a warning system with auto-escalation (warn → auto-timeout → auto-kick), mod-action logging to a channel, autoroles, reaction roles, and a few fun commands (dice, coinflip, wheel spin).
 - **Dashboard**: FastAPI app, "Login with Fluxer" via OAuth2, per-server settings, warning history, and a mod-action audit log.
-- **Storage**: Postgres, shared by both processes over a real connection pool (not a shared SQLite file) — `asyncpg`.
+- **Storage**: Postgres, shared by both processes over a real connection pool `asyncpg`.

 Both the bot and the dashboard talk to the Fluxer REST API directly (raw `aiohttp`/gateway handshake) rather than depending on a third-party wrapper's undocumented internals, so self-hosting support is just config.

 ## Project layout